papayazm/webtopreader/README.md

 # webtopreader
-an android app to read website in its customered way.
+an android app to read website in its customered way. the parser is written in javascript.